erfg12/BingRewards/README.md

 ## FEATURES

 * Works on Windows XP, Vista, 7, 8, 8.1 and 10
-* Can minimize and let it work quietly in the background.
+* Can minimize and let it work in the background.
-* Searches both mobile and desktop pages
 * Different search types (images, videos, news, maps, and explore)
 * Adjustable Randomized Search Speeds
 * Custom Query Quantities